AlonaShylkina/-The-statistical-significance-of-A-B-test-results/README.md

 The Tableau dashboard provides an interactive visualization of the A/B testing results, including metric performance and statistical significance.
 Explore the dashboard [here](https://public.tableau.com/views/ABTests_17336680632730/ABtest?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).

 ---

+## Database Model

+The database model used in this project is provided as a PNG file.
+Refer to database_model.png for an overview of the data structure.

+---